-States, territories, and Urban Areas are strongly encouraged to use HSGP funds to develop a State/territory homeland security training program.
-Allowable training related costs under HSGP include the establishment, support, conduct, and attendance of training specifically identified under the SHSP, UASI, MMRS, and CCP grant programs.
-Allowable training topics include, but are not limited to, CBRNE terrorism, cyber/agriculture/food security, intelligence gathering and analysis, NIMS related training, citizen and community preparedness, and training for volunteers.
+States, territories, and Urban Areas may use HSGP funds to develop a homeland security training program.
+Allowable training-related costs under HSGP include the establishment, support, conduct, and attendance of training specifically identified under the SHSP, UASI, MMRS, and CCP grant programs and/or in conjunction with emergency preparedness training by other Federal agencies (e.g., HHS, DOT).
+Allowable training topics include, but are not limited to, CBRNE terrorism, cyber/agriculture/food security, intelligence gathering and analysis, NIMS related training, citizen and community preparedness, interoperable and emergency communications, and training for volunteers, infants and children and individuals with disabilities in disasters, pediatric medical surge, and evacuation and sheltering with particular emphasis on children, keeping children with parents or guardians, addressing needs of unaccompanied minors, and integrating the accessibility and functional needs of children and adults with disabilities (see Comprehensive Preparedness Guide 301 [CPG-301]: Interim Emergency Management Planning Guide for Special Needs Populations and other resources for additional information).

 Training conducted using HSGP funds should address a performance gap identified through an After Action Report/Improvement Plan (AAR/IP) or contribute to building a capability that will be evaluated through an exercise.
 Exercises should be used to provide the opportunity to demonstrate and validate skills learned in training, as well as to identify training gaps.
 Any training or training gaps should be identified in the AAR/IP and addressed in the State or Urban Area training cycle.
-All training and exercises conducted with HSGP funds should support the development and testing of the jurisdiction's Emergency Operations Plan (EOP) or specific annexes, where applicable.
+All training and exercises conducted with HSGP funds should support the development and testing of the jurisdiction's EOP or specific annexes, where applicable.

-C. Exercises
+B. Exercises